STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 Quick start
 -----------

-We use here the command-line, non-interactive |cmake|_ interface.
+Here, you will use the command-line, non-interactive CMake interface.

 #.
 Download and install CMake here: |cmake_download|_.
 Version 3.3.2 is the
    minimally required version for |hpx|.